skrattaren/apf.rst/apf.rst

 - [p.
 206/171] "'If you cut me, do I not bleed?'" said Rock.

-  Paraphrased from Shylock's famous monologue in Shakespeare's "`The Merchant of Venice`_", act 3, scene 1: "If you prick us, do we not bleed?"
+  Paraphrased from Shylock's famous monologue in Shakespeare's **The Merchant of Venice**, act 3, scene 1: "If you prick us, do we not bleed?"

 - [p.
 221/184] "'Just one picture had all that effect?'"